Miraculous spookiness

 and yaw, but not roll

 Our starting motivation will be rather prosaic desire driven by engineering needs - what would be the mathematics to describe 3D rotations?
 To get going on the topic our first step will be even more basic - what would be the mathematics to describe 2D rotations?
-We could describe any rotation of an object with a circle as in Fig 1a.
-The circle of radius one is described with equation \(x_1^2 + x_2^2 = 1\) or if we prefer using angle as parameter \(\theta\) describing angle of rotation \(x_1 = \sin\theta\), \(x_2 = \cos\theta\) then \(\sin^2 \theta + \cos^2 \theta = 1\) .
+We could describe any rotation of an object with a circle as in Fig 1a, where each point of the circle represents a rotation by some angle [4].
+The circle of radius one is described with equation \(x_1^2 + x_2^2 = 1\) or if we prefer using angle as parameter \(\theta\) describing angle of rotation \(x_1 = \sin\theta\), \(x_2 = \cos\theta\) then \(\sin^2 \theta + \cos^2 \theta = 1\).

 Well, that was quite easy.
 How about 3D?
 In 3D to describe all rotations we need to specify three things - to borrow terminology from aeronautics we need pitch, yaw, and roll.
 Pitch refers to up-and-down movement (like nodding), roll to side-to-side tilting (like leaning), and yaw to left-and-right turning (like shaking one’s head).
 In the 2D case, we could describe rotation with one circle - making a naive guess, could we use a sphere for the 3D case?
-The answer is no. See Fig 1b where a point on the sphere could describe how the object has been orientated with pith and yaw, but the roll would be missing.
+The answer is no. See Fig 1b where a point on the sphere could describe how the object has been orientated with pitch and yaw, but the roll would be missing.
 Now, by rough intuition, going to the sphere helped us to go from rotation like a clock, to two directions of rotation (pitch and yaw).
 How about going to a sphere within 4D, would points of such a sphere allow us to describe rotations fully in 3D - pitch, yaw, and roll?
 The answer is yes, but to see that we need to build up a bit more solid ground, so we shall do some simple algebra and we will extend from the 2D case.

 Fig 2.
 Circles of different radius,